Octogonapus/IAMPolicyHelper/README.md

 go install
 ```

+## AWS IAM Policy Updates

+AWS sometimes updates IAM by introducing new actions/resources/etc. or by changing existing ones.
+When this happens, you should remove the local copy of the IAM policies located at `~/.iampolicyhelper/rawData.json`.

 ## How does it work?

 The latest IAM documentation is scraped from the AWS website and saved locally the first time you run the program.